 Repetition counts!
 If you read the same book over and over, each reading counts as a book.

 Any reader counts!
-Each time your child hears a book, it counts, whether the book is read by a family member, Miss Maura at the library, a teacher at school, or a babysitter.
+Each time your child hears a book, it counts, whether the book is read by a family member, Miss Becca at the library, a teacher at school, or a babysitter.

 We've kept the process very simple: